openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   * `scores_out` - name of output layer with bounding boxes scores.
   * `boxes_out` - name of output layer with bounding boxes coordinates.
 * `prnet` - converting output of PRNet model for 3D landmarks regression task to `FacialLandmarks3DPrediction`
-    * `landmarks_ids_file` - the file with indeces for landmarks extraction from position heatmap.
+    * `landmarks_ids_file` - the file with indices for landmarks extraction from position heatmap.
 (Optional, default values defined [here](https://github.com/YadiraF/PRNet/blob/master/Data/uv-data/uv_kpt_ind.txt))
 * `person_vehicle_detection` - converts output of person vehicle detection model to `DetectionPrediction` representation.
-Adapter merges scores, groups predictions into people and vehicles, and assignes labels accordingly.
+Adapter merges scores, groups predictions into people and vehicles, and assigns labels accordingly.
     * `iou_threshold` - IOU threshold value for NMS operation.
 * `face_detection` - converts output of face detection model to `DetectionPrediction ` representation.
 Operation is performed by mapping model output to the defined anchors, window scales, window translates, and window lengths to generate a list of face candidates.
     * `score_threshold` - Score threshold value used to discern whether a face is valid.